These Are The Ten Equity Funds With Largest Russia Exposure

 GQG Partners Emerging Markets Equity Fd (16.6%)

 GQG Partners Emerging Markets Equity Fund (MUTF:GQGRX) mainly invests in the equity securities (publicly traded common stocks) of emerging market companies.
 It may also invest in depositary receipts and P-Notes.
 GQGRX has given a return of over 2% in the last one month and over 16% in the past three years.
-The top four holdings of the fund are: Taiwan Semiconductor Manufacturing, Infosys (ADR), Housing Development Finance and ASML Holding.7 Social Media Stocks That Are Worth Your Attention
+The top four holdings of the fund are: Taiwan Semiconductor Manufacturing, Infosys (ADR), Housing Development Finance and ASML Holding.7 Growth Stocks to Buy as the Market Slumps

 .